Long-term care insurance has the same tax-favored status as regular health insurance.

 What to look for in a policy

-If you decide to buy a policy, determine whether it qualifies for favorable tax treatment, and look carefully at factors such as eligibility for benefits, the types of care it
+If you decide to buy a policy, determine whether it qualifies for favorable tax treatment, and look carefully at factors such as eligibility for benefits, the types of care it covers, and whether it contains inflation protection.

 Some policies offer lifetime coverage while others are for a fixed term.
 If you choose the latter, look into restrictions on renewability.